clokk/shiny-hunt/README.md

 * Start with one egg in your party (third slot)
 * Do not have any other eggs in your party
 * Do not ride your bike
+* Hatching steps required are variable in pokemon.
+This script is written for breeding Duraludon (one of the longest hatch times in the game).
+You can modify the charge cycles in the file Joystick.c `static const command step[]

 ### Thanks
 * Special thanks to github user [bertrandom](https://github.com/bertrandom/snowball-thrower) who made a similar script for legend of zelda breathe of the wild.
 I learned how to approach this problem through his well written write up on [medium](https://medium.com/@bertrandom/automating-zelda-3b37127e24c8).